Featured Tech Insight | AI Security

 Coordinated agents can explore, decide, and act in parallel, shrinking the time between discovery and exploitation.

-Reconnaissance, exploitation, and adaptation no longer need to happen as separate steps managed by a single human operator.
+Reconnaissance, exploitation, evasion, and adaptation no longer need to happen as separate human-managed steps.

-Distributed, adaptive behavior makes it harder for conventional controls to detect and contain multi-vector activity early enough.
+Distributed, adaptive behavior makes it harder for conventional controls to detect and contain activity early enough.

 What are AI swarm attacks?

-AI swarm attacks represent a shift from linear, human-driven intrusion methods to distributed systems of intelligent agents.
-Instead of relying on one operator to guide every stage of an engagement, swarm-oriented models use multiple agents assigned to different but coordinated functions.
+AI swarm attacks reflect a move away from linear, human-guided intrusion paths and toward distributed systems of intelligent agents.
+Instead of one operator guiding every stage of an attack, swarm-oriented models use multiple agents assigned to different but coordinated functions.

 One set of agents may handle reconnaissance and environmental mapping.
 Others may focus on vulnerability analysis, exploitation, persistence, evasion, or task refinement.
-What makes this model dangerous is not just scale.
-It is the combination of scale, coordination, and adaptive behavior.
+The risk comes from the combination of scale, coordination, and adaptive behavior.

 Coordination changes the threat model.
 The danger comes from parallelized action, not just faster execution of one static playbook.